trip0le/web-crawler-latest/README.md

 This project is built with a multi-service architecture.
 Each service is responsible for a specific task, and they communicate with each other to provide the final output.

+### 0. DB Setup
+After a summarize request is hit from the frontend, the request details is inserted in the db and later fetched in request history.

 ### 1. **Backend - Java Spring Boot**
    - **Build Tool**: Gradle
    - **Purpose**: A simple Spring Boot API server that will handle API requests from the frontend.